mbychkovskiy/vcf_upload_cwl_pipeline/README.md

 | login          | Login name on the server where cwl pipeline runs                                                                          | Yes       |
 | password       | Password for the login                                                                                                    | Yes       |

-*should be choosen one of the parameter according to the run option.
+*should be specified one of the parameter according to the run option.